Souhail-O/igr204-baby_names/README.md

   <img src="/Dash/Dash_2.png", height=250/>
 </p>

-If the user chooses as 'input' Map (Max names) and filters the data by keeping only boys, then we can see that there are only 4 unique names that are the most frequent names in a department with 'Jean' being crealy the most important.
+If the user chooses as 'input' Map (Max names) and filters the data by keeping only boys, then we can see that there are only 4 unique names that are the most frequent names in a department with 'Jean' being clearly the most important.
 However, if we filter with years and keep only the decade 2010-2020, then we can see a far greater degree of diversity with 13 different names with some regional particularities : 'Jules' being mostly present in the eastern part of France.

 <p align="center">
   <img src="/Dash/Dash_3.png", height=250/>